wikiepeidia/fastfetch-for-bizzare-OS/README.md

 ./fastfetch
 ```

-Normal devices, be sure to change APT to other package manager if you use different OS
+Normal devices if package manager work, be sure to change APT to other package manager if you use different OS

 ```bash
 sudo apt update